leandroperini/dynamoReplicator/README.md

 # dynamoReplicator
-A simple copy paste for AWS DynamoDB Table Items
+A simple copy paste for AWS DynamoDB Table Items for Laravel/Lumen